tetrateio/training/modules/security/authorization/README.md

 [![Architecture of microservices](/assets/hipstershop-istio-training-authorization-1.svg)](/assets/hipstershop-istio-training-authorization-1.svg)

 ---
 Note that we also allowed the `loadgenerator` service to query the application.
 This is a side effect and happened becasue we only defined the `to` keyword, without setting a `from`.
-In a production scenario, it is advised to always fully define the Authorization rules to enfore the `from`, `to` and `when` parts of the rule.
+In a production scenario, it is advised to always fully define the [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) rules to enfore the `from`, `to` and `when` keywords of the rule.

 To only allow requests from the `IngressGateway` to the `frontend` application, we can update the rule to:

 ```yaml